Nancy Petry (artist): Career

-As one of the first artists in Quebec to adopt lyrical abstraction, Petry's 1959 solo exhibition at Galerie Agnès Lefort in Montreal drew attention for "simplicity and economy of harmonious line, form and color".
+As one of the first artists in Quebec to adopt lyrical abstraction, Petry's 1959 solo exhibition at Galerie Agnès Lefort in Montreal drew attention for "simplicity and economy of harmonious line, form and colour".
 In 1962, the National Gallery of Canada organized a solo exhibition of her work, Paintings and Watercolours which toured Western Canada from September 1962 to May 1963.
 Although Petry moved to London, England, in 1962, she continued to exhibit in Canada with a solo exhibition of paintings, Recent Works, held at Galerie Agnès Lefort in 1963.
 In the United Kingdom, she participated in the 1966 Second Commonwealth Biennial of Abstract Art in London and in the 1967 Canadian Abstract Art Centennial Exhibition held in both London and Edinburgh.
 In 1968, she attended the Slade School of Art for post-graduate lithography and studied under Stanley Jones.
 In 1969, a solo exhibition of her paintings was held at the Commonwealth Institute (London).

 By 1970, Petry divided her time between Montreal and London.
 In Montreal, she joined the print-making studio GRAFF and participated in a group exhibition at North Carolina State University.
 In 1975, Nancy Petry was one of seven artists invited by the Musée d'art contemporain de Montréal to paint "in situ" at the exhibition Processus '75.
 Her work Air Currents, composed of sixteen 30"x 48" panels, was noted for its "extreme lightness of treatment, form and material".
 In 1976, Petry exhibited in the Musée d'art contemporain de Montréal's group show Cent Onze Dessins du Québec.
 The following year, the National Gallery of Canada toured One Hundred and Eleven Drawings of Quebec across Canada.

-In the mid-70s, Petry's art evolved to include happenings, art interventions and new media.
+In the mid-1970s, Petry's art evolved to include happenings, art interventions and new media.
 In 1975, she joined the artist-run Véhicule Art, Montreal's first parallel gallery for alternative art including installation, performance and multimedia art.
 In 1978, she attended a 16mm film-making course conducted by Jenny Okun at the London Film-Makers' Co-op and began incorporating film into her art.
 In 1979, she created The Shadow Figure collaborating with dancers Édouard Lock and Michelle Fèbvre at Vehicule Art, and Les Naiades with dancer Bonnie Farmer at Montreal's Concordia University in 1994.
 Her participation in performance art resulted in what critic Jacques-Bernard Roumanes described as "a new pictorial writing based on movement".

-Petry also participated in the 2000, 2004 and 2006 London Biennale.
-In 2008 a retrospective exhibition of her work was held at the Musée des beaux-arts de Mont-Saint-Hilaire, Quebec.
+Petry also participated in the 2000, 2004, and 2006 London Biennale.
+In 2008, a retrospective exhibition of her work was held at the Musée des beaux-arts de Mont-Saint-Hilaire, Quebec.
 Inspired by travel throughout her career, Voyages, a solo exhibition of her early work held at Montreal's Beaux-arts des Amériques gallery in 2014, traced her transition from figurative to abstract art.

-In 2015 the Nancy Petry Award was established.
+In 2015, the Nancy Petry Award was established.
 Artist Rachel Crummey was presented with the first award on 16 May at the RCA Annual General Assembly held at the Musée d'art contemporain de Montréal.